-A month or so ago, the flow of my hot water seemed compromised and I noticed that when taking a shower it was running cold very quickly.
-I also noticed a weird metal-like taste combined with a strong chlorine smell to the water and started to see dirt-like sediment sitting on the bottom of all of my toilet bowls.
+A month or so ago, the flow of my hot water seemed compromised and I noticed that when taking a shower, it was running cold very quickly.
+I also noticed a weird metal-like taste combined with a strong chlorine smell in the water and started to see dirt-like sediment sitting on the bottom of all of my toilet bowls.

 “This is what you’ve been drinking,” the plumber repeated over and over again as he emptied the filthy, sludgy water out of my cold and hot water pipes.